-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
+Both the SX420 and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Leica V-LUX Typ 114 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.